stkmnd/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-Using Logisitc Regression and ANN to classify handwritten numbers in the MNIST database.
+Using Logisitc Regression and ANNs to classify handwritten numbers in the MNIST database.